What to track based on your advertising goals

 Review your search terms

 Search terms are another important thing to consider.
-AdWords lets you see a list of customer searches that have triggered your ad, and then add them as new keywords.
+Google Ads lets you see a list of customer searches that have triggered your ad, and then add them as new keywords.
 Or, if you notice search terms that are irrelevant to your business, you can add them as negative keywords.
 The search terms report can help you distinguish between general traffic to your ads, and truly relevant traffic (in other words, the type of people you'd like to turn into customers).

 Learn more about the best data to track when you want to increase traffic, and where to find it in your account.